Fundraising & community events

-Under the Food Act 2014 that comes into force on 1 March 2016, you can sell food to raise funds for a charity, or for cultural and community events without registering under the Act – but only up to 20 times in a calendar year.
+Under the Food Act 2014 that came into force on 1 March 2016, you can sell food to raise funds for a charity, or for cultural and community events without registering under the Act – but only up to 20 times in a calendar year.

 If you're selling food as a fundraiser 20 or more times a year, you are defined as a business under the Act, and may need to adopt one of the food safety plans or programmes in the Act.
 Use the Where Do I Fit? tool to help you find out what you may need to do.

 Local authority requirements

 Local authorities may also have requirements that apply to your fundraising activity, especially about where food may be sold.